missing-user/missing-user.github.io/about.md

 ## Leave me a message!

-If you'd like to collaborate on a project or leave some feedback, just drop me a message!
+If you'd like to collaborate on a project or leave some feedback, just drop me a message at [philipp@jurasic.dev](mailto:philipp@jurasic.dev "Contact email")!
 I'd love to hear from you.
-You can also reach me at [philipp@jurasic.dev](mailto:philipp@jurasic.dev "Contact email") or add me on [LinkedIn](https://www.linkedin.com/in/philipp-jurasic)!
+You can also find me on [GitHub](https://github.com/missing-user) or [LinkedIn](https://www.linkedin.com/in/philipp-jurasic)!

-{% include contact_form.html %}